Bringing Japanese talent to the world! Nissan Art Award 2020 Grand Prix decided!

 [Venue] Nissan Pavilion

 An experience-based entertainment facility where you can interactively experience the future mobility society that Nissan envisions.
-The event will be held from August 1st to October 23rd, 2020.
+The event will be held from August 1st to October 23rd, 2020 for a limited time.

 Address6-2-1 Minatomirai, Nishi-ku, Yokohama-shi, Kanagawa